Joan of France, Duchess of Berry: Marriage

-In 1473 King Louis had signed marriage contracts for his daughters.
-On 8 September 1476, at the age of 12, Joan was married to the young Louis, Duke of Orléans in Montrichard.
-The marriage was arranged because Joan, due to her malformation, was supposed to be sterile.
-By doing so, Louis XI hoped to extinguish the Orléans cadet branch of the House of Valois.
-Louis was displeased at the forced marriage, and his treatment of his new wife reflected this.
+In 1473, King Louis XI signed marriage contracts for his daughters.
+On 8 September 1476, at the age of 12, Joan was married to the young Louis II, Duke of Orléans in Montrichard.
+This marriage was arranged because Joan, due to her malformation, was expected to be sterile.
+By doing so, Louis XI (of France) hoped to extinguish the Orléans cadet branch of the House of Valois.
+Louis II (of Orléans) was displeased at this forced marriage, and his treatment of his new wife reflected this.

-King Louis died in 1483 and was succeeded by his son Charles, but as he was still a child, his sister, Anne de Beaujeu, was made Regent of the kingdom.
-By 1484, the duke had begun a series of military campaigns against the kingdom.
-This lasted until 1488, when he was taken captive by the royal forces.
+Louis XI died in 1483 and was succeeded by his son, Charles VIII.
+As he was still a child, his (Charles') sister, Anne de Beaujeu, was made Regent of the kingdom.
+By 1484, Joan's husband, Louis II of Orléans, had begun a series of military campaigns against the kingdom.
+These lasted until 1488, when he was taken captive by the royal forces.
 During this period, he fathered an illegitimate son, Michel de Bussy, who was later appointed the Bishop of Bourges.
-Joan administered his domain during his imprisonment, especially the Italian cities of Milan and Asti.
+Joan administered his domains during his imprisonment, especially the Italian cities of Milan and Asti.
 Joan, imagining virtues in her husband that did not exist, exerted herself to mitigate his sufferings and to get him freed.
-Duke Louis was released in 1491.
-Within a few years, he accompanied King Charles on his military campaign in Italy.
+Louis of Orléans was released in 1491.
+Within a few years, he would accompany Charles VIII on his military campaign in Italy.

-When Louis ascended to the throne in April 1498 after the accidental death of Joan's brother, King Charles VIII, he appealed to the pope to have the marriage annulled in order to marry the late king's widow, Anne of Brittany, in the hope of annexing the Duchy of Brittany to the French Crown.
+When Louis ascended to the throne in April 1498 after the accidental death of his brother-in-law, he appealed to the pope to have the marriage annulled in order to marry the late king's widow, Anne of Brittany, in the hope of annexing permanently the Duchy of Brittany to the French Crown.